 Contour Property Services Limited is a non-charitable Community Benefit Society under the Cooperative and Community Benefit Societies Act 2014.
 The Society is a wholly owned subsidiary of Onward Group Limited.

 Financial review

-The Society reports a loss for the year of £10,000 (2022: £63,000 profit).
-The Society ended the year with cash and cash equivalents of £10.9m (2022: £8.6m).
+The Society reports a loss for the year of £940k (2023: £10k loss).
+The Society ended the year with cash and cash equivalents of £6m (2023: £10.9m).

 Operating review